![]() |

 least, a couple of Pre-Trip Packet Pickup Parties here in the

-past.
+for sale.
 For those of you who unfamiliar

 with the area, enter Pearl Harbor off Kamehameha Highway as if you